pdobsan/oama/Readme.md

 the output of the `oama printenv` command.

 ### Application `client_id` and `client_secret`

+There are also `client_id_cmd` and `client_secret_cmd` config parameters if you want to keep these parameters in a password manager.

+    client_secret = <my-client-secret>
+    # or alternatively get it from a password manager like pass
+    client_secret_cmd = |
+      pass email/my-app | head -1

+Most likely you use one of the methods but if both are present then the `*_cmd` variants get the priority.

 For institutional accounts your organization should provide the `client_{id,secret}` pair regardless who is the service provider.